Rafael Díez de la Cortina: Volunteer in Third Carlist War

 Surrounded by family members, starting November Cortina commenced combat during failed skirmishes at Retamosa; upon death of Sabariegos, command was assumed by general Villar y Perez.
 During late 1873 and early 1874 the group fought guerilla war across New Castile, Extremadura and La Mancha, engaged at Villar del Pedroso, Navahermosa, Montiel, Santa Cruz de los Cañamos, Talavera la Vieja (November), Torre del Campo (December), Puertollano, Los Yébenes, Talarrubias (January), Alcoba, Garbayela, Artiñano, Agudo, (February), Moral de Calatrava and Luciana (March).
 The campaign ended in April 1874 at Piedrabuena, when during close engagement his father and the oldest brother Juan were killed in action.

-The two brothers who survived the carnage, José (who was wounded), and Rafael (who had his horse shot) made it to Portugal and from Lisbon sailed to Bordeaux, in late spring of 1874 via Pau crossing to Carlist-controlled area in the North.
+The two brothers who survived, José (who was wounded), and Rafael (who had his horse shot) made it to Portugal and from Lisbon sailed to Bordeaux, in late spring of 1874 via Pau crossing to Carlist-controlled area in the North.
 While his older brother joined the cavalry, Rafael was assigned to artillery; as teniente serving initially in central Navarre under command of coronel Prada, later promoted to capitán he joined 2.
 Batería Montada of Atilano Fernández Negrete, forming part of the Vasco-Navarrese troops.
 It is not clear whether he served in the same unit throughout 1875.
 In early 1876, during final months of the war, the claimant rewarded Rafael with condado de Olaeta.
 At unspecified time he was promoted to comandante, though some sources claim he ended the campaign as teniente coronel.
 Reunited with his brother, they parted the claimant in Arneguy, the first French town on their way to exile.